MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-quick-create-vm-windows-powershell.md

 ---

-# Quickstart: Create a Windows Server VM by using PowerShell in Azure Stack
+# Quickstart: Create a Windows Server VM by using PowerShell in Azure Stack Hub

-*Applies to: Azure Stack integrated systems and Azure Stack Development Kit*
+*Applies to: Azure Stack Hub integrated systems and Azure Stack Development Kit*

-You can create a Windows Server 2016 virtual machine (VM) by using Azure Stack PowerShell.
+You can create a Windows Server 2016 virtual machine (VM) by using Azure Stack Hub PowerShell.
 Follow the steps in this article to create and use a VM.
 This article also gives you the steps to:

 * Connect to the VM with a remote client.
 * Install the IIS web server and view the default home page.